chainpoint/bitcoin-header-node/README.md

 ## Header Node Client

-The Header Node comes built in with an HTTP server with a REST and RPC interface (on the backend it uses an extended instance of the [bweb](https://github.org/bcoin-org/bweb) object used in bcoin) You can use the `bclient` package to interact with your header node, which can be installed as a global package with npm or used directly in a script.
+The Header Node comes with a built-in HTTP server that includes both a REST API and RPC interface (on the backend it uses an extended instance of the [bweb](https://github.org/bcoin-org/bweb) object used in bcoin) You can use the `bclient` package to interact with your header node, either installed as a global package with npm and used via CLI or used directly in a script.
 Authentication is also supported on the node.
 A client that wishes to connect will need an API key if this is enabled.

 (Read the [bcoin API docs](http://bcoin.io/api-docs/index.html) for more information on installing and setting up a client).